 QT Queenstown is the pinnacle of Queenstown cool.
 Sitting pretty in nature’s playground, this lush lakeside resort emulates nostalgic alpine and après-ski ambience.
 Take in the views of Lake Wakatipu after a hard day's slog on the snow with a flute of Champagne Mumm at the elegant Reds Bar.
 Nab a lakeside room at this quirky boutique hotel and in the morning, take in the crisp South Island air on the balcony and make your way down to Bazaar for an interactive buffet breakfast that dreams are made of.
 A quick walk from the city centre, stay and play at QT for luxury with a side of whimsical.

 Or, get on board with the small hotel trend and book a stay at mi-pad in the heart of Queenstown.
 This smart, sustainable hotel has everything you need and nothing you don’t.
 Your mobile phone acts as a digital concierge.
-All you have to do is download the app, mia to check in, access your room and quickly change the lighting and temperature.
+All you have to do is download the app, mia to check-in, access your room and quickly change the lighting and temperature.
 Everything is consciously designed and carefully considered with perfectly compact rooms and spectacular views.
 Check out some more great recommendations here.

 See A Live Gig At Yonder